EnChiSu/Financial-Engineer/README.md

 # Financial-Engineering

-This is my Financial Engineer class note in the second semester of 2019 at NTU.
+This is my Financial Engineering class note in the second semester of 2019 at NTU.

 # Personal Information
 My name is En-Chi Su.
 You can also call me Oggie(sounds like En-Chi).
 Currently, I study master's in Business Administration at National Taiwan University.
 I've five-year experiences using R, and half-year experiences in Python. <br />